onzfonz/comp227/src/content/0/en/part0b.md

 xhttp.onreadystatechange = function () {
 ```

-On this line, an <i>event handler</i> for the event <i>onreadystatechange</i> is defined for the <em>xhttp</em> object doing the request.
+On this line, an **event handler** for the event `onreadystatechange` is defined for the `xhttp` object doing the request.
 When the state of the object changes, the browser calls the event handler function.
-The function code checks that the [readyState](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState) equals 4 (which depicts the situation <i>The operation is complete</i>) and that the HTTP status code of the response is 200.
+The function code checks that the [readyState](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState) equals 4 (which depicts the situation *The operation is complete*) and that the HTTP status code of the response is 200.

 ```js
 xhttp.onreadystatechange = function() {